-The Decal third, by Figure Melatock, NEW TITLE FOR 2020 E00 The Pearl thief by Fiona McIntosh NEW TITLE FOR 2020 Antique jewellery curator Severine Kassel uncovers some exquisite Byzantine pearls that reignite a deeply repressed family trauma from her youth.
+The Lavender Keeper by Fiona McIntosh Lavender farmer Luc Bonet is raised by a wealthy Jewish family in the foothills of the French Alps.
+When the Second World War breaks out he joins the French Resistance, leaving behind his family's fortune, their home overrun by soldiers, their lavender fields in disarray.
+Lisette Forestier is on a mission of her own: to work her way into the heart of a senior German officer - and to bring down the Reich in any way she can.
+What Luc and Lisette hadn't counted on was meeting each other.
+When they come together at the height of the Paris occupation, German traitors are plotting to change the course of history.
+But who, if anyone, can be trusted?
+As Luc and Lisette's emotions threaten to betray them, their love may prove the greatest risk of all.
+The Pearl thief by Fiona McIntosh Antique jewellery curator Severine Kassel uncovers some exquisite Byzantine pearls that reignite a deeply repressed family trauma from her youth.
 So begins a frenzied search for a Nazi war criminal, as the man who once hunted Severine now becomes her prey.
 From the snowy woodlands outside Prague to the Tuileries of Paris and the heather-covered moors of Yorkshire comes a confronting and heart-stopping novel that explores whether love and hope can ever overpower atrocity in a time of war and hate.
 500 p.
-In this latest atmospheric thriller, Kurt Wallander and his daughter Linda join forces to search for a religious fanatic on a murder spree.
+Historical Fiction Before the frost by Henning Mankell In this latest atmospheric thriller, Kurt Wallander and his daughter Linda join forces to search for a religious fanatic on a murder spree.
 Just graduated from the police academy, Linda Wallander returns to Skane to join the police force, and she already shows all the hallmarks of her fatherthe maverick approach, the flaring temper.
 Before she even starts work, she becomes embroiled in the case of her childhood friend Anna, who has inexplicably disappeared.
 As the case her father is working on dovetails with her own, something far more dangerous than either could have imagined begins to emerge.
 They soon find themselves forced to confront a group of extremists bent on punishing the world's sinners.
 470 p.
-In contemporary Russia, state intelligence officer Dominika Egorova has been drafted to become a "Sparrow"-a spy trained in the art of seduction to elicit information from their marks.
+Mystery Fiction Red Sparrow by Jason Matthews In contemporary Russia, state intelligence officer Dominika Egorova has been drafted to become a "Sparrow"-a spy trained in the art of seduction to elicit information from their marks.
 She's been assigned to Nathaniel Nash, a CIA officer who handles the organization's most sensitive penetration of Russian intelligence.
 The two young intelligence officers, trained in their respective spy schools, collide in a charged atmosphere of tradecraft, deception, and inevitably, a forbidden spiral of carnal attraction that threatens their careers and the security of America's valuable mole in Moscow.
-464 p.
-DVD available Winter of our disconnect by Susan Maushart For any parent who's ever IM-ed their child to the dinner table - or yanked the modem from its socket in a show of primal parental rage - this account of one family's self-imposed exile from the Information Age will leave you ROFLing with recognition.
-But it will also challenge you to take stock of your own family connections, to create a media ecology that encourages kids - and parents - to thrive.
-When journalist and commentator Susan Maushart first decided to pull the plug on all electronic media at home, she realised her children would have sooner volunteered to go without food, water or hair products.
-At ages 14, 15 and 18, her daughters and son didn't use media.
-They inhabited media.
-Just exactly as fish inhabit a pond.
-Gracefully.
-Unblinkingly.
-And utterly without consciousness or curiosity as to how they got there.
-Susan's experiment with her family was a major success and she found that having less to communicate with, her family is communicating more.
-296 p.
-LP available